 It is well worth popping down there to have a look at the rock.

 This kind of rock formation is called honeycomb weathering or tafoni.
-It is not quite clear how these strange formations are formed, but they might be formed by frost, salt, or wind erosion.
+It is not quite clear how these strange formations form, but they might be caused by frost, salt, or wind erosion.
 But they for sure look interesting.

 The Blue Church in Seyðisfjörður town and the replica of Dvergasteinn rock